ankitajoshiambede/Java8/src/Streams.md

 - The chars() method is available on String, StringBuffer, and CharBuffer objects.
 This method returns an IntStream representing the Unicode code points of the characters within the sequence.

+# Questions
+- in Java 17 you can use .toList() instead of .collect(Collectors.toList()) on a stream, whats difference (??), difference in Collectors.toCollection() and Collectors.toList()
+ .toList() guarantees the returned List is immutable.
+However, Collectors.toList() makes no promises about immutability.
+The result might be immutable.
+I dint find in stream documentation toList method https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html

+- Difference in Collectors.counting() and count() which one to use when
+-